RapidRiverSoftware/rapidriversoftware.github.io/_posts/2013-12-09-using-strace-and-lsof-to-track-down-process-hangs.markdown

 connect(3, {sa_family=AF_INET, sin_port=htons(3306), sin_addr=inet_addr("1.2.3.4")}, 16
 ```

-With all this reuse of file handles, it would be nearly impossible to tell what’s going on without the lsof program.
+With all this reuse of file handles, it would be nearly impossible to tell what’s going on without the [lsof](https://people.freebsd.org/~abe/) program.
 While this mysql client was hanging in one terminal, I used lsof to dump a partial list of files in another terminal, and sure enough file handle #3 was the socket that was timing out on the remote, nonexistent MySQL server:

 ```
 [root@nickdev ~]$ ps auxwww | grep mysql | grep 1.2.3.4
 root     11497  0.0  0.0  31760  2144 pts/6    S+   23:44   0:00 mysql -h 1.2.3.4

 [root@nickdev ~]$ lsof -n -p 11497 | egrep -v '(DIR|REG)'
 COMMAND   PID USER   FD   TYPE  DEVICE SIZE/OFF    NODE NAME mysql   11497 root    0u   CHR   136,6      0t0       9 /dev/pts/6
 mysql   11497 root    1u   CHR   136,6      0t0       9 /dev/pts/6
 mysql   11497 root    2u   CHR   136,6      0t0       9 /dev/pts/6
-mysql   11497 root    3u  IPv4 2203168      0t0     TCP 192.168.1.220:57646-&gt;1.2.3.4:mysql (SYN_SENT)
+mysql   11497 root    3u  IPv4 2203168      0t0     TCP 192.168.1.220:57646->1.2.3.4:mysql (SYN_SENT)
 ```

 Here I used the ‘-n’ option for lsof, which makes it run much more quickly at the expense of not translating IP addresses to DNS host names.
 I also used ‘-p’ to specify the particular Unix process ID whose open files I wanted to examine, and then I did a little egrep magic to get rid of some less-interesting and noisy output from lsof.

 The SYN_SENT flag is a classic source of system hangs.
 It means “I sent a [SYN](http://www.inetdaemon.com/tutorials/internet/tcp/3-way_handshake.shtml) (begin conversation) request to the server, but it has not yet responded back.”
 Common reasons for a hang on SYN_SENT include: the remote host doesn’t exist, doesn’t offer service on the specified port, or is otherwise dropping the traffic on the floor (e.g. because of firewall rules).

 The reason this one shows up so often when moving from one environment to another – especially from dev/QA to staging/production is that dev and QA environments often lack the complex firewall rules that are common in production environments.
 So, even if everything is working great in dev, mysterious hangs appear when that new code tries to make a connection that isn’t allowed by the current production firewall rules!

 ### Tapping into Running Processes with strace